minio/minio/docs/bucket/replication/README.md

 ```
 Note that both source and target instance need to be upgraded to latest release to take advantage of Delete marker replication.

+Status of delete marker replication can be viewed by doing a GET/HEAD on the object version - it will return a `X-Minio-Replication-DeleteMarker-Status` header and http response code of `405`.
+In the case of permanent deletes, if the delete replication is pending or failed to propagate to the target cluster, GET/HEAD will return additional `X-Minio-Replication-Delete-Status` header and a http response code of `405`.

 ![delete](https://raw.githubusercontent.com/minio/minio/master/docs/bucket/replication/DELETE_bucket_replication.png)

+The status of replication can be monitored by configuring event notifications on the source and target buckets using `mc event add`.On the source side, the `s3:PutObject`, `s3:Replication:OperationCompletedReplication` and `s3:Replication:OperationFailedReplication` events show the status of replication in the `X-Amz-Replication-Status` metadata.

+On the target bucket, `s3:PutObject` event shows `X-Amz-Replication-Status` status of `REPLICA` in the metadata.
+Additional metrics to monitor backlog state for the purpose of bandwidth management and resource allocation are
+an upcoming feature.

 ## Explore Further
 - [MinIO Bucket Versioning Implementation](https://docs.minio.io/docs/minio-bucket-versioning-guide.html)